 Any current member of the WFPA (WoodSongs Front Porch Association) can start and maintain a local chapter.
-We call our members “SongFarmers” thus the name of our community of front porch musicians.
+The folks attending do NOT have to be members, just the local chapter leader.
+We call our community of front porch musicians “SongFarmers.”
 To become a member just click here

 WHAT DO WE CALL OUR MUSICAL GET-TOGETHERS?

 As a group we refer to each get together as a “SongFarmers Gathering.”

 It is friends, musicians and pickers who gather together to play and sing as a group.
 And remember, it is “SongFarmers